Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

    - Threat models and risk classes MUST be reviewed and updated if affected by a feature (e.g. in case of changes in security controls or architectural change in general).
    - A suitable acceptance criteria (e.g. review by security champion, update of security documentation) MUST be defined for all security-relevant requirements and changes.
 Agile teams SHOULD integrate corresponding criteria into their Definition of Done (DoD).

+7. **Handling Security Requirements:** Functional and non-functional security requirements MUST be documented, rated, prioritized, and incorporated into the planning process (e.g.,the product backlog) accordingly.

-7. **Review Security Decisions:** Decisions with severe security implications MUST be regularly questioned and discussed within the team.
+8. **Review Security Decisions:** Decisions with severe security implications SHOULD be regularly questioned and discussed.

 ## {{site.TITLE_SSDLC_SECDEV_SECIMP}}